nodestream-proj/nodestream/docs/docs/reference/interpretations.md

 ```

 Nodestream will automatically create indexes and/or constraints for the node key fields.
-As mentioned, you can also uses value providers to define the key.
+As mentioned, you can also use value providers to define the key.
 This is most often what you will do.
 As an example, if we wanted to define a source node of type `Person` with a `name` field where the value of the `name` key is defined by a field called `p_name` in your input JSON, we would use the following interpretation: